kiiroisenko786/Cardstop/README.md

 Brave browser (shields) and some ad-blocking plugins are known to cause issues and can result in the Cardstop web project crashing.

+Other issues encountered:
+Visual Studio 2022 Preview
+-> When attempting to commit and push, error "Pipe ended" occurs -> Remains unresolved, fix not found
+Microsoft SQL Server Management Studio 19.3
+-> When attempting to access local SQL server ".", the client fails to connect for an unknown reason -> Reinstalling has previously helped but sometimes does not work.